Managed IT Services in Burnaby for Small and Mid-Size Businesses

 The VFX production house whose client NDA discipline depended on memory

 A 35-person VFX studio handled unreleased frames from major studio clients.
 Asset access was based on who happened to know about the project.
 No DLP on the asset vault.
 No access logs.
 A contractor left with work-in-progress that appeared online a week later.
 The studio lost the client relationship.
-We rebuilt asset management with classification-aware DLP, privileged-access management on vaults, endpoint data-loss prevention, and comprehensive access logging.
+We rebuilt asset management with classification-aware DLP, privileged-access management on vaults, endpoint data-loss prevention, and complete access logging.

 The SFU-adjacent research spinout whose grant compliance was informal